jwyst/Car_Prototype/README.md

 # Car_Prototype
- this repo is for prototype 1 in Unity Junior Programming Pathway
+ This repo is for prototype 1 (Car prototype) in Unity Junior Programming Pathway.